 With insects, we get the first examples of social behavior, where members of a species live and work together.
 Most insects are solitary, but some (like ants, bees, and termites) exhibit complex social behavior.
 There are even different physical forms for different purposes within the group.

 Insects eat and pollinate most of the plants on earth.
-While we often think of insects as pests, spreading disease and destroying our food crops, without insects, we wouldn't have those food crops.
+While we often think of insects as pests, spreading disease and destroying our food crops, without insects we wouldn't have those food crops in the first place.